MHWA members

 See above

-Ian Newman - soundcam@iinet.net.au - Ian is a videographer, producer and sculptor.
+- Ian Newman - soundcam@iinet.net.au - Ian is a videographer, producer and sculptor.
 When he was nine, a chance meeting with Derek Meddings, special effects director for Thunderbirds (and later the James Bond films), inspired in him a lifelong interest in model making and SFX (Special Effects).
 Some years later, he was selected for the inaugural CADSA (Centre for Advanced Screen Animation) course at FTIWA.
 After graduating, he accepted a scholarship to the Certificate IV of Video Production, emerging as a producer and proprietor of his own film and video production business.
 Ian's documentary Song & Dance Girls won a best film award at the Mandurah Short Film Festival in 2003.
 To date he has produced over 30 short films, documentaries, training DVDs and music videos.
 He is also involved is automotive productions.
 He recently acquired copyright on a large collection of old 8mm and 16mm films of WA and runs a facility transferring those formats to digital media.
-A keen collector of model cars and automobilia, he also owns a collection of rare Japanese vehicles including a rare Subaru 360 Young SS among others.
-He is a founding member of the Special Interest Vehicle Association of Western Australia, The Historical Film and Video Preservation Society and The Australian Museum of Motion Picture Technology.
+A keen collector of model cars and automobilia, he also owns a collection of rare Japanese vehicles including a Subaru 360 Young SS among others.
+He is a founding member of the Special Interest Vehicle Association of Western Australia, of which he was the Registrar for many years, a past member of the Historical Film and Video Preservation Society and a former member of The Australian Museum of Motion Picture Technology.

 - A John Parker - ajohnp@starwon.com.au